The Political Fix: What you need to know about the chaos in the Rajya Sabha over the farm bills

 Opposition Members of Parliament could be seen making a ruckus – they said later that they were demanding a division vote, in which each MP would have to record their position, on resolutions calling for the legislation to be sent to a committee.
 The Trinamool Congress’ Derek O’Brien entered the well and could be seen showing the rule book to the deputy chairman who was presiding over the session.
 As this was going on, with more Opposition MPs shouting slogans, the audio of proceedings was muted.

-Eventually, the House was adjourned for a littl while.
+Eventually, the House was adjourned for a little while.
 When it came back, the deputy chairman moved to pass the bills using a voice vote – essentially a test of which side could yell louder.
 This is standard for uncontested bills.
 But if there is doubt about the final numbers, every MP has the right to demand a division of votes.

 Even though the BJP does not have a simple majority in the upper house, the bills nevertheless were passed amid the chaos with a voice vote.